HyperCPU-Project/hypercpu-project.github.io/README.md

 This repository contains source code of HyperCPU Project website — https://hypercpu-project.github.io.

 The website does not use React.js, Node.js or any other popular Web frameworks.
-HTML5, CSS3 and JavaScript are used only.
+Pure HTML5 and CSS3 are used only.

 ### Contributing